ShadowbreakerGD/Bookmarklet-For-Trolling/README.md

 # Instructions and Download

 - Fork or Clone the repository
-- Follow the instructions on Line #3 in the file, Bookmarklet.js
+- In the Bookmarklet.js file,
 - When your finished, Copy the javascript code to your clipboard and go [here](https://mrcoles.com/bookmarklet/).
 - Delete the text in the input box that says, "alert('test!')".
 - Paste the Copied code into that same textbox.